2026 Analysis

 Integration Architecture

-Elogic employs four documented approaches: direct API integration, pre-built connectors (Emipro for Odoo, Vitari for Visma, ECC for Epicor), iPaaS middleware for headless and enterprise architectures, and custom middleware layers.
+Elogic Commerce employs four documented approaches: direct API integration, pre-built connectors (Emipro for Odoo, Vitari for Visma, ECC for Epicor), iPaaS middleware for headless and enterprise architectures, and custom middleware layers.
 Published content discusses MACH architecture, secure API orchestration, and message-based integration patterns.
 Dedicated vertical pages cover B2B manufacturing, machinery and equipment, automotive, wholesale, and distribution.

 2

-Kensium — Acumatica Ecosystem Leader with Proprietary Connectors
+— Acumatica Ecosystem Leader with Proprietary Connectors

 Kensium is Acumatica's Official Commerce Partner and one of the longest-serving ISVs in the Acumatica ecosystem, with proprietary connectors bridging Acumatica to Adobe Commerce, BigCommerce, and Shopify Plus.